by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

-Apply friction along, and later across, the pathways of the tibial nerve and the common peroneal nerve.
+Apply friction along, and later across, the tibial and common peroneal nerve pathways.
 Do not apply deep pressure.
 Also, pay attention to the pathway of each nerve.
-After friction, apply electric vibration along each nerve.
+After friction, electric vibration is applied to each nerve.

 c.
 Treatment on the therapy point of each nerve